KLAS-TV: News operation

-Reception
+Awards

 KLAS has won more than 100 awards for its news coverage, including investigative documentaries about the American Mafia and UFOs.
 In 1986, United Press International awarded it "Best Newscast in America".
 As of 1992, it frequently dominated ratings in local newscasts.
 In 2011, KLAS received 19 nominations from the National Academy of Television Arts and Sciences, eclipsing its rival news stations.
-Channel 8 has been the ratings leader in the Las Vegas market for many years.
-However, the station did not finish in first place in any timeslot as of the May 2015 sweeps period and dropped to last place in some timeslots.
-Rivals KTNV, KVVU and KSNV had eroded ratings for KLAS' newscasts.